 Katie believes in taking a collaborative approach with organisations, providing a tailored and meaningful service by preparing organisations for audits while strengthening their internal capacity.

-Katie is an approved NDIS Quality and Safeguards Commission auditor and holds a Bachelor of Psychological Science with first-class honours from Swinburne University and is passionate about ethics, procedures, systems and their implementation, keeping the principles of client outcomes at the forefront of her work
+Katie is an approved NDIS Quality and Safeguards Commission auditor and holds a Bachelor of Psychological Science with first-class honours from Swinburne University.
+Katie is passionate about ethics, procedures, systems and their implementation, keeping the principles of client outcomes at the forefront of her work.